Dash-Industry-Forum/Guidelines-TimingModel/21-Timing.inc.md

-# Timing model # {#timing}
+# Goal of the interoperable timing model # {#timing}

-The purpose of this chapter is to give a holistic overview of DASH [=presentation=] timing and segment addressing, explaining the existing building blocks and rules defined by [[!DASH]] and adding further constraints to achieve greater interoperability between DASH services and clients.
+The purpose of this document is to give a holistic overview of DASH [=presentation=] timing and segment addressing, explaining the existing building blocks and rules defined by [[!DASH]] and adding further constraints to achieve greater interoperability between DASH services and clients.

 [[!DASH]] 4.3 and 7.2.1 define the high-level structure and timing concepts of DASH, with [[!DASH-CMAF]] further relating them to [[!CMAF]] concepts.
 The DASH-IF implementation guidelines allow considerably less flexibility in timing than provided by [[!DASH]], constraining services to a specific set of reasonably flexible behaviors that are highly interoperable with modern client platforms.

 This document defines an interoperable timing model and documents segment addressing logic suitable for interoperable use cases.
 Alternative interpretations of DASH timing may be equally valid from a standards conformance viewpoint.

-## MPD timeline ## {#mpd-general-timeline}
+# MPD timeline # {#mpd-general-timeline}

 The [=MPD=] defines the <dfn>MPD timeline</dfn> of a DASH [=presentation=], which serves as the baseline for all scheduling decisions made during playback and establishes the relative timing of [=periods=] and [=media segments=].
 The [=MPD timeline=] informs DASH clients on when it can download and present which [=media segments=].
 The contents of an [=MPD=] are a promise by a DASH service to make specific [=media segments=] [=available=] during specific time spans described by the [=MPD timeline=].